carloocchiena/django_boilerplate/README.md

 6. Update the forms in `forms.py` in the case you need other kind of userdata.
 7. Follow a consistency pattern in the `urls.py` and `views.py`, as well as other dependecies.
 8. Usual dependencies in a django project are: `urls.py`, `views.py`, `models.py`, `forms.py`, `settings.py`, `admin.py` .
+9. Keep it in mind: **all projects are on `DEBUG = True` mode**.
-9. Django requires a strict go-live checklist to be followed, [here's a list of the things you should do](https://docs.djangoproject.com/en/1.11/howto/deployment/checklist/).
+10. Django requires a strict go-live checklist to be followed, [here's a list of the things you should do](https://docs.djangoproject.com/en/1.11/howto/deployment/checklist/).

 ### About tests:
 I made a partial coverage of code with unit tests files that you'll find in `tests.py` files in each project (at the very moment I need to extend them for the `portfolio project`).
 I expect to work further on them, hopefully reaching 100% coverage and adding integration tests, but this will also depend on the traction this project will have.